HOW TO STRUCTURE A MARTIAL ARTS ORGANIZATION

 In addition to structuring PTI in a way that helps prevent abuses by the students, I have tried to structure it in a way that helps prevent any possible future abuses by its instructors.

-For example, I am aware of a style of martial art in which, after one of its masters died, the senior students under him began to argue among themselves as to who had the full system and therefore who should succeed him.
+For example, I am aware of a style of Kung Fu in which, after one of its masters died, the senior students under him began to argue among themselves as to who had the full system and therefore who should succeed him.
 According to another master from that system, this deceased master caused this problem before his death.
 He would take aside his senior students one by one for private paid lessons during which he would tell each one of them that they were the only one to get these secret techniques (all he did was remix a few forms to make them look new).

 After he died there was an unnecessary break up of his senior students because he looked each one of them in the eye and told them “You are the only one I have taught this advanced form to.”